-- 6.1.
-I&C systems should fully implement meet the requirements of their design basis. - 6.2.
-Unnecessary complexity should be avoided in the design of I&C safety systems. - 6.3.
-All features of I&C safety systems should be beneficial to their safety functions. - 6.4.
-Complexity in the design of I&C safety systems should not lead to violation of other design principles, e.g., independence, redundancy or diversity. - 6.5.
-The intent of avoiding complexity is to keep the I&C system as simple as possible but still fully implement meet its safety requirements.
-Examples of complexity to be avoided are the inclusion of functions that do not contribute to the its safety functions ality or do not contribute to its reliability, the use of design and implementation features not amenable to sufficient analysis or verification, and the use of implementation-platforms for implementation that are too complex to facilitate an-adequate demonstration of safety-demonstration.
-Therefore, the aArchitecture employed should have with simple interactions and simple communication links-is, therefore, needed.
-Careful documentation and review of the rationale for each requirement is one effective means for avoiding inessential unnecessary complexity.
+6.1.
+I&C systems should fully meet the requirements of their design basis.

+6.2.
+Unnecessary complexity should be avoided in the design of I&C safety systems.

+6.3.
+All features of I&C safety systems should be beneficial to their safety functions.

+6.4.
+Complexity in the design of I&C safety systems should not lead to violation of other design principles, e.g. independence, redundancy or diversity.

+6.5.
+The intent of avoiding complexity is to keep the I&C system as simple as possible but still fully meet its safety requirements.
+Examples of complexity to be avoided are the inclusion of functions that do not contribute to its safety functions or do not contribute to its reliability, the use of design and implementation features not amenable to sufficient analysis or verification, and the use of platforms for implementation that are too complex to facilitate adequate demonstration of safety.
+Therefore, the architecture employed should have simple interactions and simple communication links.
+Careful documentation and review of the rationale for each requirement is one effective means for avoiding unnecessary complexity.